cnorm35/bridgetown-blog/src/_posts/tailwind_darkmode.md

 I like the option of having a mix of these two approaches.
 Defaulting to the user's system preference is present and still offering a manual selection.
-Lukck for me, so do the fine folks at Tailwind
+Lukck for me, so do the fine folks at Tailwind.

 Tailwind has a great JS snippet for just that.